 Over-the-air updates and rapid iteration are impractical when each change requires 18-month recertification cycles.

-Competitors iterate weekly vs. 18-month cyclesIndustry certification challenges
+Competitors iterate weekly vs. 18-month cyclesThe solution

 MDLCE generates cryptographically-sealed attestation artifacts that prove exactly what software executed and how it complied with safety standards—creating non-reinterpretable evidence designed to resist dispute under future regulatory changes.
-It is designed to operate alongside deterministic execution platforms such as MDCP, but can also be integrated into existing safety-critical software environments.

 Five-lock attestation pipeline